wix-incubator/react-native-crash-course/docs/App.NativeModule.md

 First, run the build process using the Android Studio suggestions (in my case it was changing in the `build.gradle` file’s classpath value to **‘com.android.tools.build:gradle:2.3.2’**, buildToolsVersion to **‘25.0.0’**).

-> :point_right: I don't understand the paragraph above, the part in parentheses.
-Could someone who has worked with native Android development look at it and let me know if it makes sense?

 Make sure to change the package name in order to prevent any naming conflicts with other native libraries:

 * Under the java directory rename the `com.reactlibrary` directory to `com.reactlibrarynativetoast`.